Amid pandemic politics, Trump heads to Michigan Ford plant

 “If we know that he’s coming to our state and we know he’s not going to follow the law, I think we’re going to have to take action against any company or any facility that allows him inside those facilities and puts our workers at risk,” Nessel told CNN.
 “We just simply can’t afford it here in our state.”

 Trump has refused to wear a face mask in public, telling aides he believes it makes him look weak, though it is a practice that federal health authorities say all Americans should adopt to help slow the spread of the virus.
+He would not commit to wearing one when he left the White House heading to Michigan.

 Ford said everyone in its factories must wear personal protective equipment, including masks, and that its policy has been communicated to the White House.

-Trump wouldn't commit to wearing a mask at the plant when he was asked about the matter earlier this week.
 At least two people who work in the White House and had been physically close to Trump recently tested positive for the virus.
-Trump is tested daily; the White House says he remains negative.
+Trump is tested daily; he said Thursday he tested negative that morning.

 An executive order issued by Gov. Gretchen Whitmer requires factories to suspend all nonessential in-person visits, including tours, though Nessel said her office would not bar Trump.